My Friend Discovered Something Reality-Defying in His House

 “And you just ignored it?”

-Another sip, this time followed by a shrug.
+Another sip, followed by a shrug.

-“Well, I checked it out of course,” he started after a short while.
-“Used a lamp, but its plain dark, nothing to see at all.
+“Well, I checked it out.
+Used a lamp, but it’s plan dark.
 Used a stick, but it goes on forever.”

-“What the hell are you trying to say!?”
+“The hell are you trying to say?”

 “Exactly what I just said.
 I can push the stick in however far I want, but upstairs, you won’t see a thing.”

-I made my way to the stairs.
+Eventually, frustrated, I made my way up the stairs.

-“Jesus fuck, man,” I yelled at him, “don’t scare me like that!”
+“Jesus man!
+Don’t scare me like that!”

 “Come on, I’ll show you something.”